MilesCranmer/docker-chime/README.md

 Then, run with
 ```
-docker run -it --rm chime-...
+docker run -it --rm chime-ch-frb-l1
 ```
-Where ... is the level of software you wish to run.
+Or, `chime-...`, Where ... is the level of software you wish to run (e.g., `rf-pipelines`).

 Since docker containers are built sequentially, this container is packaged up as follows: